 Day 18 - Suchitoto

-This morning your leader will take you on a walking tour of Suchitoto.
-The rest of the is free for you to enjoy a range of optional activities around the area.
-The town of Suchitoto overlooks the Embalse Cerron Grande.
+Today is free to enjoy a range of optional activities around the area.
+The town of Suchitoto overlooks the Embalse Cerron Grande, which is surrounded with mountains and dotted with various islands.
 Also known as Lago Suchitlan, this freshwater lake is a haven for migrating birds, particularly falcons and hawks.
-You might like to take a boat or kayaking tour of the lake.
-Alternatively, you could go for a hike in the nearby Cinquera rainforest, or explore the Mayan ruins of Cihuatan.
+Maybe hop in a boat or go for paddle-power with a kayaking tour of the lake.
+Alternatively, you could go for a hike in the nearby Cinquera rainforest, or explore the impressive Maya ruins of Cihuatan.